 Road traffic injuries

-- About 1.25 million people die each year as a result of road traffic crashes.
+- More than 1.25 million people die each year as a result of road traffic crashes.

 - Road traffic injuries are the leading cause of death among people aged between 15 and 29 years.